 Another scenario is that there could possibly have been mental or physical abuse or cheating.
 How on earth do you forgive that??!!

-I’m not saying it’s easy to forgive your ex, but I want readers to CONSIDER the following 3 reasons why you should, and the benefits of forgiveness.
+I’m not saying it’s easy to forgive your ex, but I want readers to CONSIDER the following 3 reasons why you should, and the benefits forgiveness offers YOU.

-3. Forgive because that’s what God says we should do:
+3. Forgive your ex because that’s what God says we should do:

 Forgiveness in the Jewish religion goes back to the 13 attributes of mercy, which are the words that God taught Moses for the people to use whenever they needed to beg for divine compassion.
 God said to Moses, “Whenever Israel sins, let them recite this [the Thirteen Attributes] in its proper order and I will forgive them.”
 Thus this appeal to God’s mercy reassures us that repentance is always possible and that God always awaits our return.”**